 c.
 The Office of Institutional Planning and Effectiveness (OIPE) has primary responsibility for meeting the University's reporting obligations and overseeing the movement of unit record data between the campus and the University of North Carolina.
 It is the responsibility of all other divisions/units charged with the reporting of institutional data to ensure that OIPE has a record of the parameters of such reporting and timelines that OIPE will maintain as part of an inventory updated annually.

 d.
-The Chancellor will establish a Data Security and Stewardship Committee, which reports to the Chancellor.
-The charge of this Committee is to oversee the implementation of this policy, ensure procedures are up to date, coordinate all relevant security policy reviews, and assist offices with risk assessments, etc. The members of this Committee are: the FERPA Officer, HIPAA Officers, GLBA Officers, Internal Auditor representative, a General Counsel representative, the CIO, IT Security Analyst, representative of OIPE, a representative from Administration and Finance, a representative from Communications and Public Relations, and a representative from the faculty (Appointed by the Chancellor in consultation with the Faculty Senate Chair.
+The Chancellor will establish a Data Security and Stewardship Committee, that shall report to the Chancellor.
+The charge of this Committee is to oversee the implementation of this policy, ensure campus data security procedures are up to date, coordinate the review of campus data security, advise the campus with regard to data security and data security policies and procedures, and assist the campus with risk assessments, etc. The members of the Committee are: the FERPA Officer, HIPAA Officers, GLBA Officers, Internal Auditor representative, a General Counsel representative, the CIO, Information Security Officer, a representative of OIPE, a representative from Administration and Finance, a representative from Advancement, and a representative from the faculty (Appointed by the Chancellor in consultation with the Faculty Senate Chair.
 Term is 3 years).
-The CIO shall chair the committee.
+The CIO shall chair the Committee.

 a.
 All enterprise-level data will be assigned to one of the following categories by the appropriate Data Steward.
 The categories are not mutually exclusive.
 Data is to be handled according to the most sensitive category that it falls within.